-Located on the Navajo Nation, this seasonal waterfall flows a rich chocolate color after the annual snowmelt or following any significant amount of rain!
-Most of the time this is a dry river bed.
-So if you’re wanting to see the flowing water, make sure you are close by and schedule your time to go right after a monsoon.
+Located in the Navajo Nation, this seasonal waterfall flows a rich chocolate color after the annual snowmelt or after any significant rain!
+Most of the time, this is a dry river bed.
+So if you want to see the flowing water, make sure you are close by and schedule your time to go right after a monsoon.
 If you can get to this in March or April that is the best time to see it.
 The snowmelt will give you more opportunities to see it.
-There is also a short period in the summer that you can see the falls due to the monsoon season but the window is short and is highly dependent on the weather patterns that year.
+There is also a short period in the summer that you can see the falls due to the monsoon season, but the window is short and is highly dependent on the weather patterns that year.
 FYI, this is on Navajo land, and you need to obtain a permit to be on it.

 The Town of Oatman

 The town of Oatman, AZ – OH what fun!!
 This is a quirky, fun place.
 Unique shops, and wild donkeys roaming the town.
 I mean ruling the town.
 While we were there they would often try to get into the shops because some of the shop owners have favorites they feed on a regular basis, and the donkeys know this.
 Also, the gunfighter wild west show happens every day in the middle of town at noon.
 The street is blocked, and it’s about a 15 minute, very humorous thing to see.
 The area close to the town of Oatman to boondock is also stunning (Boondocking information below).

 Don’t miss this beautiful overlook near Oatman.
 The views are amazing.
 And the drive is even better!

 If you love hiking, you just have to check out the Arizona Hot Springs.